-South Yorkshire Police is accepting the transfer of Police SEARCH Assessment Centre results.
+South Yorkshire Police is accepting the transfer of Police SEARCH Assessment Centre or the Online Assessment Centre results.
 This will be to join us via the new entry routes, which are the Police Constable Degree Apprenticeship (PCDA) and the Degree Holder Entry Programme (DHEP)

 If you have attended the SEARCH Assessment Centre in the past two years and achieved a pass mark of more than 50 per cent, or if you have passed the new Online Assessment Centre, we want to hear from you.

 Please get in touch to find out our full eligibility criteria and the next stages.